 Most new hires in an organization work very hard to prove themselves to their supervisors and to management.
 Unfortunately, not all top performers continue to perform once they are passed up for promotions or they become uninterested in their position.

 These employees are generally referred to as disengaged employees because they lack motivation and show up to work simply to receive a paycheck.
 In a flourishing economy where there are plenty of jobs, a disengaged employee will typically start applying for a fulfilling job, but in a bad economy they will stay with their current employer much longer.

+If your employee is often late, or absenteeism is becoming a problem, there’s a good chance they are disengaged.
+They are not making their job a priority—this could be because of personal issues or because of issues in the office.
 If the problem is with a single employee, have a face-to-face meeting to confront the problem head-on.
 If the problem is within a department, it is best to conduct a survey to find out whether leadership or processes are the issue.

 If you hold office meetings and your employee always has an excuse for not attending these meetings, the employee may be disengaged.
 Engaged employees want to hear about new procedures, secure new clients, and get updated regularly.
 When an employee is evasive, they may pretend to be busy when they are actually spending their time figuring out ways to be evasive.

 Employees who are engaged are typically enthusiastic about their jobs.
 They have high morale and feel valued by the company.
 Employees who show a distinct lack of enthusiasm and interest in their work may be disengaged.
 Engaged employees will take the initiative to do more.
 Disengaged employees may be performing the bare minimum.

 Dislike for Management

 A disengaged employee may spread their hate for management in a number of ways.
 Even nice gestures from management can be seen as a reason to complain.
 This unjustified hatred is a clear red flag for disengagement.